-- The Counseling Department recommends that you wait until May of your Junior year to take the SAT with essay and June to take the SAT Subject Tests and ACT.
-This allows you to have a full year of curriculum before testing. - Most colleges require you take either the SAT or the ACT.
-The best place to find out about a college's testing requirements is on their website. - The SAT and ACT allow students to choose which scores will be sent to colleges. - CSU's & many private colleges take your best verbal & math scores from multiple test dates; this is called the Super Score. - The SAT code for the CSU system is 3594.
+- The Counseling Department recommends that you plan out your Spring semester accordingly to the Spring SAT and ACT testing calendar of your junior year.
+IT is advised to have a full year of curriculum before testing.
+Therefore, taking the SAT with Writing and ACT with Essay tests in the late spring is advised. - Most colleges require you take either the SAT or the ACT.
+The best place to find out about a college's testing requirements is on their website. - The SAT and ACT allow students to choose which scores will be sent to colleges. - CSU's & many private colleges take your best verbal & math scores from multiple test dates; this is called the "Super Score". - The SAT code for the CSU system is 3594.
 By reporting your scores to this code, all CSU campuses will get your scores. - When you send your SAT scores to one UC, all UCs have access to your scores. - UC's: - 1.
-Will take your best SAT "sitting." - 2.
+Will take your best SAT sitting. - 2.
 No longer require SAT Subject Tests for all applicants, but still recommend them and may require them for specific majors. - 3.
-If you'll be using your SAT/ACT score for the UC's be sure to take the SAT/ACT with Writing. - Some private and selective colleges require up to 3 Subject Tests.
+The Counseling Department recommends you take the SAT/ACT with writing. - Some private and selective colleges require up to three Subject Tests.
 Check the college websites directly for their test requirements.

 Questions?
-See your counselor
+See your JHS Counselor!